Lake Ritsa

 The lake was an important tourist attraction during the Soviet period.
-While the collapse of the Soviet Union and the Georgian-Abkhaz war destroyed much of the tourism industry in the country, the lake is still frequently visited by Russian tourists.
+While the collapse of the Soviet Union and the Russia-Georgian war destroyed much of the tourism industry in the country, the lake is still frequently visited by Russian tourists.

 Geography

-Lake Ritsa is the deepest lake in the autonomous republic of Abkhazia (116 m), and is rich in trout.
+Lake Ritsa is the deepest lake in Abkhazia (116 m), and is rich in trout.
 It is fed by six rivers and drained by one, the Iupshara River.

 Environment

 Lake Ritsa's water is cold and clear.
 Mountains with heights of 2,200 to 3,500 m surround the lake.
 The region around Lake Ritsa is a part of the Euxine-Colchic deciduous forests ecoregion with a fairly high concentration of evergreen boxwood groves.
 Many specimens of the Nordmann Fir, which reach heights of over 70 metres (230 ft), are found around the lake.

 In 1930 the Ritsa Nature Reserve (162.89 km2) was established to protect the natural state of the lake and the surrounding land.